anderstabell/iTipAlot/README.md

-# I Tip A Lot
+# `Tip In`
 ## Anders Tabell
-### I Tip A Lot computes the tip and total amount for a bill.
+### `Tip In` computes the tip and total amount for a bill.
 The app uses the base amount and tip percentage, or custom dollar amount, to calculate the amount owed.
 # Features
 - Enter the bill amount.
 - Select a tip percentage between 0 and 100.